 Nick Woolley and Jane Core

-Leo Appleton is Senior University Teacher in the Information School at the University of Sheffield.
-He is the editor-in-chief of the New Review of Academic Librarianship and has written and presented widely on a number of library leadership and management topics.
+Leo Appleton is Senior University Teacher in the Information School at the University of Sheffield, UK.
+He is the Editor-in-chief of the journal New Review of Academic Librarianship and has written and presented widely on a number of library leadership and management topics.